AlephAlpha/Nekomata/doc/Builtins.md

 Check if a list is free of a given element.

-This means that the element does not occur in the list, its sublists, or its subsublists, etc.
+This means that the list is not equal to the element, and recursively, every item of the list if free of that element.

 If it is, push the list itself, otherwise fail.